List of Polish monarchs: Polish–Lithuanian Commonwealth, 1569–1795

-In 1569, king Sigismund II Augustus, knowing that he had no heir, united Poland and Lithuania into single entity - the Polish-Lithuanian Commonwealth, to ensure that after his death both nations will remain under the same monarch.
-He also declared that after his death, the nobility would elect his successor, beginning the elective monarchy.
-He also ensured, that all nobles would decide the next king, not only the richest and most powerful ones.
-The first elective king, Henry of Valois, signed the Henrician Articles, which guaranteed free elections and the rule of the nobility over the state.
-He, and every ruler after him, had to sign a 'pacta conventa' - a document of policies that the king promised to implement.
-After death of every king, an interregnum would be announced and the primate of Poland became an interrex; a temporary head of state, until a new king was elected.
+In 1569, King Sigismund II Augustus, knowing that he had no heir, united Poland and Lithuania into a single entity — the Polish–Lithuanian Commonwealth — to ensure that after his death both nations would remain under the same monarch.
+He also declared that after his death, the nobility would elect his successor, beginning the elective monarchy not constricted to members of one dynasty, like during the Jagiellons.
+He also ensured that all nobles would decide the next king, not only the richest and most powerful ones.
+The first post-Jagiellonic elective king, Henry III of France, signed the Henrician Articles, which guaranteed free elections and the rule of the nobility over the state.
+He, and every ruler after him, had to sign a "pacta conventa" — a document of policies that the king promised to implement.
+After the death of every king, the primate of Poland became an interrex; a temporary head of state, until a new king was elected.